SDSMT-CSC/CS492-FA13/README.md

-CS 492 | Mobile Computing | Android
+CS492 | Mobile Computing
 ==========
+Fall 2013

+Math and Computer Science

 South Dakota School of Mines and Technology